kool-dev/kool/docs/1-Getting-Started/4-How-it-works.md

 ### kool.yml

 This is where most of the magic happens, a way to make your life easy, encapsulating scripts for you to use on your local environment or CI/CDs.
-It is created in your working directory when you run **kool init**, but you can also create it inside a folder named **kool** in your user's home directory.
+It is created in your working directory when you run **kool preset**, but you can also create it inside a folder named **kool** in your user's home directory.

 The **scripts** defined can be used with **kool run <script>** command.